best chest workout

 We’re not stopping there.
 The shoulder is a three-dimensional joint and we can hit any angle we like, moving in different planes of motion.

-So now we’re going to focus on the Upper Chest with an incline dumbbell press.
+So now we’re going to focus on the Upper Chest with a bench press variation called the incline dumbbell press.

-Start with the bench at an incline, and one dumbbell in each hand, feet flat on the floor.
+Starting position is with the weight bench at an incline, and a pair of dumbbells in each hand, feet flat on the floor.
 Begin by extending your arms upward as you push with the upper chest.
-Then lower the dumbbells down to the chest and repeat.
+Then lower the dumbbells down to the starting position and repeat.
+Keep your core tight throughout the movement.

 INCLINE BENCH PRESS